commonlyjs/commonly/README.md

     // Note: You can only affect the behaviour of functions which expects a specific contract.
     [Operand.augend](addend) {
         return new Vector(this.x + addend.x, this.y + addend.y)
     }

-    // Let us iterate over on instances of the `Vector` type.
-    // Note: In this scenario we use it just to extract a vector to an array by simply spreading it.
-    //       (E.g. `const [ x, y ] = v`).
-    // Note: Keep in mind that using `@commonly/protocol` package is optional.
-    //       You could easily replace any with either a string or a symbol (In this case, `Symbol.iterator`).
-    [Iterable.iterator]*() {
-        yield this.x
-        yield this.y
-    }
 }